PPOG 506 Introduction to Geopolitics and International Diplomacy

 SWOT Analysis Assignment

 For this assignment, the student will read the book To End a War by Richard Holbrooke.
 From this book, the student will pick a situation Holbrooke had to face.
-The student will then write a 3-page analysis with clear and concise points on what happened and what he/she would have done the same or differently had he/she been in Holbrooke’s place.
+The student will then write a three (3) page analysis with clear and concise points on what happened and what he/she would have done the same or differently had he/she been in Holbrooke’s place.
 In the analysis, the following must be included: what happened and why, followed by what the student would have done and why.
 If the student would not have done anything differently, logical arguments must be included to explain why Holbrooke’s strategy was the best answer to that situation.
+The paper must be written in current APA format.
+At least 3 sources must be used in the paper.
+Acceptable sources include the Holbrooke book and other scholarly sources.
 For details on the assignment, the relevant rubric and assignment instructions must be consulted.

 Top 1% For Online Programs